Painful stimuli will generate action potential at the nerve ending

 Show answer

-What is the duration of a focal impaired awareness seizure?
+What is a focal impaired awareness seizure

 Show answer